 The BBR induced decay rates are given by \cite{Gallagher1979,cooke1980effects},

-where $\alpha$ is the fine structure constant, $\TBB$ is BBR temperature and $n_{\rm eff}$ is the effective principal quantum number \cite{Shen2024}.
-Eq.~\ref{eq:2} is useful for understanding the scaling with $n_{\rm eff}$ and $T_{BB}$.
+where $\alpha$ is the fine structure constant, $\TBB$ is BBR temperature.
+The dependence on the quantum number as well as the angular momentum is encoded in the effective principal quantum number, $n_{\rm eff}$, which is a function of the principal quantum number, $n$, the angular momentum, $l$, and the total angular momentum, $J$.
+For the same $n$, the BBR induced decay rate is lower generally for higher $l$.
 Semi-empirical expressions for BBR-induced depopulation in high-$n$ Rydberg states ($n \gg 80$) have also been provided by Beterov et al.\cite{beterov2009quasiclassical}, using a quasiclassical approximation.
 For our work we obtained BBR induced decay rates using ARC \cite{vsibalic2017arc} which agrees well with the semi-empirical expressions in Ref.~\cite{beterov2009quasiclassical}.
 For the $30D_{5/2}$ and $28F_{7/2}$ Rydberg states, with the BBR at $773.15\,$K, the decay rates are 70\% and 50\% higher than the spontaneous decay rate respectively.
 The contribution of other decay mechanisms such as collisional and transit time broadening to $\gamma_3$ and $\gamma_4$ are discussed in Ref.~\cite{supp}.

-Using Eq.~\ref{eq:3}, the absorption coefficients, $\bET$ and $\bRFT$ at each BB temperature were numerically calculated.
+Using Eq.~\ref{eq:1}, the absorption coefficients, $\bET$ and $\bRFT$ at each BB temperature were numerically calculated.
 The relative changes in the absorption coefficients with the RF field, $\Delta \bRF$, and without the RF field, $\Delta \bE$, were obtained and are presented in FIG.~\ref{fig:2}.
 They agree, within experimental error, with the experimental results, demonstrating that the changes in the absorption with $\TBB$ are induced by BBR enhanced decay rates.
 The BBR incoherently drives the decay rates of the $28F_{7/2}$ and $30D_{5/2}$ Rydberg states, reducing the coherence parameters of the coupling laser and RF fields.